-The Bettina Haupt Foundation in the GDCh wants to promote research in the history of chemistry by honoring outstanding work in German by young scientists.
+The Bettina-Haupt-Stiftung in the GDCh supports research on the history of chemistry by awarding the Bettina Haupt-Förderpreis for the history of chemistry to outstanding work in German by young scientists.

-The sponsor is the Bettina Haupt Foundation, administered in trust by the GDCh, established by Prof. Dr. Heinz Sperlich and his wife Ingeborg in memory of their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .
+The Bettina Haupt Foundation is managed in trust by the GDCh and was founded by Prof. Dr. Heinz Sperlich and his wife Ingeborg in memory of their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .

 |2015||Justus Vesting||Halle (Saale)||Forced labor in the chemical triangle: prisoners and construction soldiers in the industry of the GDR more|